Joey Meneses Player Props: Nationals vs. Rockies

 Joey Meneses At The Plate

-- Meneses is hitting .278 with 22 doubles, a triple, six home runs and 24 walks.
+- Meneses is batting .275 with 22 doubles, a triple, six home runs and 25 walks.

-- Among the qualifying hitters in MLB, he ranks 31st in batting average, 94th in on-base percentage, and 112th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 34th, his on-base percentage ranks 97th, and he is 113th in the league in slugging.

-- Meneses will look to extend his five-game hitting streak.
-He's batting .263 over the course of his last games.
+- Meneses has reached base via a hit in 66 games this year (of 93 played), and had multiple hits in 26 of those games.

-- He has hit a home run in five games this season (5.4%), homering in 1.5% of his chances at the plate.
+- He has homered in five games this season (5.4%), leaving the park in 1.5% of his chances at the plate.

-- In 37.0% of his games this year, Meneses has had at least one RBI.
-He's picked up more than one in 10.9% and driven in three or more of his team's runs in four contests.
+- Meneses has had at least one RBI in 36.6% of his games this season (34 of 93), with two or more RBI 10 times (10.8%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.